The best TV shows to watch on Netflix

 The Final Kingdom

-We’re anticipating season 4 of The Final Kingdom to land subsequent 12 months, so you have got time to return to the beginning of the Anglo Saxon epic primarily based on the novels of Sharpe creator Bernard Cornwell.
+We’re anticipating season 4 of The Final Kingdom to land subsequent 12 months, so you could have time to return to the beginning of the Anglo Saxon epic based mostly on the novels of Sharpe creator Bernard Cornwell.
 Watch on Netflix

 - The place is The Final Kingdom filmed?